 Note: This post was edited for grammar, typos and phrasing.
 A full history is available in the git repository.

-Note: As an experiment an ad has been placed on this page.
-I am genuinely curious to see how it will be handled.
+Note: As an experiment an ad had been placed on this page.
+I was genuinely curious to see how it will be handled.
 This is apparently the most popular page on my site … weird.
+The ad was just floating around and didn’t get engaged.
+This was a likely outcome.
+The ad has been deleted.

 Companies and people are generally not evil and out to get you.
 Companies and people often act in their own best interest, but this isn’t always evil.
 Evil is motivated.
 Evil is generally demonstrated by repeated actions and behaviors, i.e. constant hate speech about different groups coupled with calls to attach or kill someone.
 Just because someone or a company does something you don’t like that doesn’t mean they are evil.
 This is also fodder for another blog post. ↩